SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 Then, the server shuts down concluding the example.

-Now let's dive into the code.
+Now, let's dive into the code.

 ## Project Structure
 For the sake of simplicity, this example is organised as a single-module Gradle project.